lightbulbheaduk/wordpress_openai/README.md

 # wordpress_openai
 This code can be copied and pasted into a code snippet with the the WPCode Wordpress plugin (to appear with a shortcode).
-SEe the results of this code at https://onebread.co.uk
+See the results of this code at https://onebread.co.uk

 Pre-requisites:
 - You will need an OpenAI API key (see https://openai.com/blog/openai-api for details)